hyperledger-archives/sawtooth-next-directory/README.md

 ## Deploying to Any Non-Localhost Server

-Pay special attention to the notes about secret keys in config.py.example.
+Pay special attention to the notes about secret keys in .env.
 Due to their private/sensitive nature, the values of these keys should be provided to the application using
   - a configuration file that is not stored/managed by git